jiesutd/YEDDA/README.md

 * If recommendation model is enabled, system will recommend entities based on the annotated text.
 Recommendation span is formatted as  `[$the text span＃Location*]`in green color.
 (Notice the difference of annotated and recommended span, the former starts with `[@` while the later starts with `[$`)

 The annotated results will be stored synchronously.
 Annotated file is located at the same directory with origin file with the name of ***"origin name + .ann"***
-Please also note that the shortcut map can be switched seamlessly in the right top drop-down list
+Please also note that the shortcut map can be switched seamlessly in the right bottom drop-down list

 Use as an administrator ?
 ====